Mehmed III: Death

 Mehmed died on 22 December 1603 at the age of 37.
 According to one source, the cause of his death was the distress caused by the death of his son, Şehzade Mahmud.
 According to another source, he died either of a plague or a stroke.
 He was buried in Hagia Sophia Mosque.
-He was succeeded by his 13-year-old son Ahmed I as the new sultan.
+He was succeeded by his 13-year-old son Ahmed I as the new sultan of the Ottoman Empire.

 Family

 Consorts

 Mehmed III had three known consorts, none of whom, according to the harem records, held the title of Haseki Sultan: